 We took turns to shoot each other.
 These are his shots of me that I particularly like.
 I shall post mine of him separately.
 The apparent confidence in these images is because underneath it all we already knew enough about each other to know what we would like to shoot and where our boundaries might lie.
 As two photographers that deal with a wide range of nude self portraiture in our work including the artful erotic it was in fact almost business as usual, but with more flexible camera angles and an added creative mind!

 I want to have a range of photography featured here, not just the nude which will stay as the focus of my main galleries.
-So here is the first little diversion into other subjects, some selected street photography – here all in colour.
+So here is the first little diversion into other subjects, some selected street photography – or photos taken in my street photography style – here all in colour rather than my more usual black & white.

 In what I will with temerity describe as my art nude self portrait photography I have complete control over how I allow myself to be photographed.
 Some images are very much about body acceptance while in others I am able to turn myself into something that can appear quite different.
 Indeed in the latter case and in isolation many might wonder what possible body issues I could have.